-The college president has designated the director of Public Safety to serve as the emergency operations planning section chief for the college.
-The emergency operations planning section chief is responsible for administering the college's Emergency Operations Plan, in accordance within the Illinois Campus Security Enhancement Act of 2008 and 29 Illinois Administrative Code 305, as amended.
+The college president has designated the president of the college to serve as the emergency incident commander for the college.
+The emergency incident commander is responsible for administering the college's Emergency Operations Plan, in accordance within the Illinois Campus Security Enhancement Act of 2008 and 29 Illinois Administrative Code 305, as amended.